spencer-shadley/completed-class/18-pwa/2-thursday-pwa/activities/16-Stu-Webpack-Intro/README.md

 - Create a file called `webpack.config.js`.

-- Using the entry point of `src/app.js`, make Webpack output a bundle file in a directory called `dist/`.
+- Using the entry point of `src/app.js`, make Webpack output a bundle file in a folder called `dist/`.

 - In `index.html`, change the JavaScript file src to be your new bundle file.